cheungyang/Hacklets/README.md

-Hacklets
+TDD examples
 ========

-showcasing the list of small hacks and its usage before I forget they exist.
+showcasing an example of linking github with CI, integration builds and unit/integ/smoke testings